Sequential-Parallel Duality in Prefix Scannable Models: Experimental Results

 The $S_5$ state tracking problem ~\citep{MerrillPS24, kim2023, li2025language} is the formal version of the ``permute cups and balls'' challenge, where a sequence of permutations is composed, with the objective of tracking the resulting permutation at each time step.
 Problems as diverse as tracking finite state automata and evaluation of boolean expressions can be reduced to this task.
 Naturally, as the sequence of permutations lengthens, this task becomes increasingly difficult for a constant-depth model that has a constant budget for sequential computation.
 Indeed, the $S_5$ state tracking task is $\mathsf{NC}^1$ complete \citep{Barrington1986}.
 It is known to be difficult for both standard Transformers and linear RNNs such as Mamba \citep{MerrillPS24,grazzi2024unlocking}.

 We train from scratch on sequences of length 4 to 18 in a curriculum and subsequently evaluate on lengths up to 180 to test for length generalization.
-We generate 100,000 sequences per length and train for 20 epochs for each of three different models.
-The first is a standard GPT2 model with 12 layers, 12 heads, 768 hidden dimension.
-The second is a 370M-parameter Mamba model with 48 layers and a 1024-dimensional hidden state.
-The third is the Transformer-PSM with 1 layer for $\mathsf{Agg}$, 1 layer for $\mathsf{Inf}$, and chunk size 1.
+We generate 100,000 sequences per length and train for 20 epochs for each of three different models: (1) a standard GPT2 model with 12 layers, 12 heads, 768 hidden dimensions; (2) a 370M-parameter Mamba model with 48 layers and a 1024-dimensional hidden state; (3) Transformer-PSM with $(d=768,H=1,L=1)$ for $\mathsf{Agg}$, $(d=768,H=1,L=1)$ layer for $\mathsf{Inf}$, and chunk size $c=1$.
 All models are trained with Adam with dropout 0.1, weight decay 0.01, learning rate $10^{-4}$.

 \Cref{fig:state-tracking} shows the results.
 We find that whilst Mamba slightly outperforms GPT2, the new T-PSM has remarkably low error rate even for sequences significantly longer than those observed during training, showing that these models exhibit strong length generalization for state tracking tasks.